wzulfikar/lifelog/programming/js/js_object_notation_json.md

 var player = testObj[playerNumber];   // Change this Line
 ```

->Use bracket notation for properties with a space in their name.
+>Also use bracket notation for properties with a space in their name.